 You can receive this signature through one of four general routes:

 (i) stop by Dr. Teter’s office in the Biomolecular Research Annex and obtain the signature in person.

 (ii) leave the signed form in Dr. Teter’s mail box behind the secretary’s desk at the front of the Biomolecular Research Annex.
 Dr. Teter will then sign it, and you can pick up the signed form from the Annex secretary.

 (iii) Email Dr. Teter a scanned copy of the form.
 Dr. Teter will sign it, scan it, and return an electronic copy of the form to you by email.

-(iv) Use the Hellosign process provided through the Honors College.
+(iv) Use the HelloSign process provided through the Burnett Honors College.

-Note: The HIM coordinator will not provide the final signature for a thesis proposal or thesis defense that does not include a full 3 member committee.
+Note: The HUT Liaison will not provide the final signature for a thesis proposal or thesis defense that does not include a full 3 member committee.

-How do I apply for the HIM scholarship?
+How do I apply for the HUT scholarship?

-HIM scholarships are available on a competitive basis each fall and spring semester.
+HUT scholarships are available on a competitive basis each fall and spring semester.
 Applications are reviewed and ranked by a panel of three BSBS faculty members.
 However, due to the workload involved, you will not receive comments on your application.
-Applications are usually due in the middle of the semester; specific deadlines are announced each semester by the Honors College.
-Information about HIM scholarships can be found here.
+Applications are usually due in the middle of the semester; specific deadlines are announced each semester by the Burnett Honors College.